 Some elements of background

-In Multiparty computation (MPC), a set of parties that do not trust each other try to jointly compute a function over their inputs while keeping those inputs private.
+In Multiparty computation (MPC), a set of parties that do not trust each other try to jointly compute a function over their inputs while keeping those inputs private, same is true for our MPC wallet.

 “Threshold signature” is an instance of multiparty computation where the function to be computed is a cryptographic digital signature.
 ECDSA is one type of such a signature scheme, based on elliptic curves.
 ECDSA is used in Bitcoin, Ethereum and across the industry.